The Bowery Boys: New York City History: 2007–2008: Early episodes from the Bowery

-The show which was initially set in their neighborhood is also a play on the 19th-century gang the Bowery Boys and the Hollywood acting troupe The Bowery Boys.
+The show, which was initially set in their neighborhood, is also a play on the 19th-century gang the Bowery Boys and the Hollywood acting troupe The Bowery Boys.

-Meyers now lives in Maplewood, New Jersey, with his husband, Guillaume Normand, and their infant son, Julien.

 2009–2016: Awards and first book

 In 2009 and 2011 the podcast was nominated for best travel podcast in the Podcast Awards.
 The UK Daily Telegraph named the program among its list of best travel podcasts.

 In 2013 NPR featured the pair on their "Morning Edition" program.

 In 2014 Guides Association of New York City ("GANYC") awarded it for "Outstanding Achievement in Radio Program/Podcasts".